md-anbari/RSA-AES-Encryption-Secure-Data-Transmission/README.md

 ```

 ### AES
 AES is used to encrypt the actual data.
 In this project, the **AES/GCM/NoPadding** mode is chosen.
-GCM (Galois/Counter Mode) is a secure and efficient mode of AES that provides both encryption and authentication (i.e., integrity check).
+GCM (Galois/Counter Mode) is a secure and efficient mode of AES.
 The **NoPadding** scheme is used because GCM handles padding internally, and any extra padding would interfere with the algorithm.

 **AES Encryption**:
 ```java